Domain home on a PV

 The secret domain1-weblogic-credentials has been successfully created in the default namespace.

 You will use the kubernetes/samples/scripts/create-kubernetes-secrets/create-docker-credentials-secret.sh script to create the Docker credentials as a Kubernetes secret.
-Please run:
+Please run the following commands:

 $ cd $BASE_DIR/sample-scripts/create-kubernetes-secrets